j42xj297x5-stack/tomasz-talik-portfolio/ORANGE_MONKEY_VR_ENGLISH_COPY_EDITORIAL_REVIEWED_approved.md

 **IMPLEMENTATION_GATE: `approved`**

-This file is a human editorial review sheet, not an implementation source yet.

-- Repository branch: `work`
-- Source inventory: `docs/current/audits/localization/ORANGE_MONKEY_LOCALIZATION_INVENTORY_2026-09-12.md`
-- Source English-copy commit on GitHub: `aae0e9459a7ccff47e9da127c38245be6483d46b`
-- Review scope: **139 items** = all Orange Monkey VR items whose English was newly authored in the inventory plus the 3 public product-name rename targets.
-- Existing bilingual copy that was already implemented before this translation pass is intentionally not duplicated here.
-- Experience 3D mixed-language copy is intentionally excluded: this sheet is Orange Monkey VR only.

-## How to review

-For each item:

-1. `PL_SOURCE` is the Polish source truth.
-Do not edit it here.
-2. `EN_DRAFT_FROM_CODEX` is copied from the current inventory only for comparison.
-It is **not approved** and must never be implemented merely because it is present.
-3. Put the accepted wording into `FINAL_EN` and change `REVIEW_STATUS` to `APPROVED`.
-4. Every ordinary line break inside a text block is significant.
-A literal line `--- BLOCK ---` is a presentation/message block boundary and must remain distinguishable from an ordinary line break.
-5. Runtime placeholders such as `{family}`, `{progress}`, `{syllable}`, `{processStatus}`, `{absorbed}`, `n/5`, `n/6`, `n/3`, `%`, controller letters and `//` are structural tokens.
-Do not alter them accidentally.

-## Codex implementation contract — binding after approval

-Codex must not use this file for runtime implementation while `IMPLEMENTATION_GATE` is `PENDING_EDITORIAL_APPROVAL`.
-After the human review is complete, implementation must obey all of the following:

-- Implement **only** `FINAL_EN` from entries whose `REVIEW_STATUS` is `APPROVED`.
-- Never translate, paraphrase, improve, normalize, or infer missing wording.
-- Match each change by exact `ID` and `SOURCE_FILE`.
-- Preserve Polish runtime copy unchanged.
-- Preserve block boundaries, line breaks, placeholders, counters, punctuation tokens and controller-button names exactly as approved.
-- `EN_DRAFT_FROM_CODEX` is reference material only and is forbidden as a fallback.
-- If an `ID`, source owner, placeholder, or runtime shape no longer matches the repository, stop that item and report the mismatch.
-Do not guess.

-## Terminology — current Codex draft, all pending human decision

 | Polish | EN_DRAFT_FROM_CODEX | FINAL_TERM | REVIEW_STATUS |
 | --- | --- | --- | --- |
 | Piec / Astro Piec | Furnace / Astro Furnace | `Furnace / Astro Furnace` | approved |